haiku/website/content/blog/pulkomandy/2021-08-24-haiku_activity_report_summer_2021.md

 re-launched a few months ago and is working on various things (read their own report for more details).

-What's nice for me is that this was all already covered by various articles, which means I can focus on what I know best, and take a look at what's happening in the got repository with the code.
+What's nice for me is that this was all already covered by various articles, which means I can focus on what I know best, and take a look at what's happening in the git repository with the code.

 This report covers hrev55224-55342.